-- Excellent knowledge of web standards and protocols
+- Excellent knowledge of current and emerging web standards and protocols

 - An interest in helping grow Jalview’s user and developer community.

-Shortlisted candidates will be asked to complete a Java programming task and invited to give a short presentation during their interview.
+Shortlisted candidates will be asked to complete a Java programming task on the Jalview codebase before interview, and to give a short PowerPoint presentation during their interview.

 The diversity of our staff and students helps to make the University of Dundee a UK university of choice for undergraduate, postgraduate and distance learning.
 Family friendly policies, staff networks for BME, Disabled and LGBT staff, membership of Athena SWAN, the ECU Race Equality Charter and Stonewall as well a full range of disability services, create an enjoyable and inclusive place to work.